PooJK7/woven_monopoly/README.md

 # Woven Monopoly

-A command line application that simulates deterministic games of Woven Monopoly using predefined dice rolls.
+A command-line application using Python that simulates deterministic games of Woven Monopoly using predefined dice rolls.

 ## Requirements